adhar-io/adhar/README.md

 - `digitalocean` for [DigitalOcean Kubernetes](https://www.digitalocean.com/)
 - `civo` for [Civo Cloud K3S](https://www.civo.com/)
 - `custom` for any other cloud/infrastructure

+## How Adhar Platform Helps :rocket:

+:nail_care:**Design Team** - AI-powered design assistance and realistic content generation are rapidly transforming the creative process, making it easier and more efficient for designers and developers to create high-quality products.
+Additionally, easy design-to-code and code-to-design sync tools are helping to bridge the gap between design and development, ensuring that designs are implemented accurately and efficiently.

+- Use the Figma design components to build the application design
+- AI can generate the initial DRAFT version of the design and export to Figma
+- Designers love Figma, use it with full freedom
+- Export all visual elements as design-tokens which developers consume directly
+- Keep the sync between the design and the actual application code
+- Immidiate feedback look, make the change in design, see it in actual application immidiately
+- Don't have to depend on Developers for any change, be involve with the proccess
+- Evolve your design as long as it doesn't break the contract
+- Easy Collaborate with business team, tech team on same platform

+:moneybag:**Business Team** - Business team involvement in transparent collaboration with the Tech team is crucial for designing and developing software products that align with business objectives and meet user needs.
+By providing wireframes, prototypes, and detailed business requirements directly in the system used by the Tech team, businesses can ensure seamless communication and alignment throughout the development process.

+- Create the prototypes which are part of real application, no through away effort after handing over to developers
+- Involve in improving the user journey through out the lifecycle
+- All the tools at your finger tip to create awesome journeys
+- Don't depend on developers to recreate the jourenies based on your input, you take the ownership
+- Developers will help to take it forward to next stages of the lifecycle
+- Always on top of the realistic status for various features, don't have to ask tech team
+- Improve UI/UX by providing feedback to design team in same system
+- Improve functionality and app performance by giving feedback to development team
+- All the analytics in same platform for making any business decission after delivery
+- Discover the insights and improve the product incrementaly

+:computer: **Application Team** - Easy self-service is a crucial aspect of enabling developers and operators to focus on their core responsibilities and reduce the burden of managing infrastructure and resources.
+By providing self-service capabilities, organizations can empower their technical teams.

+- Scan source code for vulnerabilities
+- Build OCI compliant images from application code and store them in a private registry
+- Deploy containerized workloads using a developer catalog with build-in or BYO golden path templates
+- Automatically update container images of workloads
+- Publicly expose applications
+- Get instant access to logs, metrics and traces
+- Store charts and images in a private registry
+- Configure network policies, response headers and CNAMEs
+- Manage secrets
+- Create private Git repositories and custom CI/CD pipelines

+:battery: **Platform Team** - Platform engineers play a critical role in enabling developers to build, deploy, and manage applications effectively.
+By building and managing a Kubernetes-based platform, platform engineers provide developers with a self-service platform that simplifies and streamlines the process of bringing applications to production.

+- Create your platform profile and deploy to any K8s
+- Onboard development teams in a comprehensive multi-tenant setup and make them self-serving
+- Get all the required capabilities in an integrated and automated way
+- Ensure governance with security policies
+- Implement zero-trust networking
+- Change the desired state of the platform based on Configuration-as-Code
+- Support multi- and hybrid cloud scenarios
+- Prevent cloud provider lock-in
+- Implement full observability (metrics, logs, traces, alerts)
+- Create Golden path templates and offer them to teams on the platform through a catalog

+:cop: **Management Team** - It is important for the management team to have access to all the insights and reports to make the best possible business or technical decisions based on actual data points.
+This is because data can help to identify trends, patterns, and opportunities that would otherwise be invisible.
+It can also help to track progress, measure performance, and make informed decisions about resource allocation and strategy.

+- Fully integrated analytics platform
+- AI powered automated insights and recomendations
+- Various reports showcasing different aspects of the application
+- Realtime insights with zero filter
+- Usage statistics and projection
+- Easy Technology and Risk goverance
+- Visibility of end to end process

 ## Contribution :pray: